Howard lands Todd, 1st 5-star as Michigan coach

 "Todd is a highly skilled forward with soft hands and displays advanced offensive instincts," ESPN national recruiting director Paul Biancardi said.
 "He is a legitimate threat from both inside the paint and on the perimeter beyond the arc.
 At 6-foot-10, he runs well, taking big, long strides with fluid body movement and mobility.
 He is a vertical athlete who finishes the break with effectiveness and natural ability.
 If Todd produces at the level he is capable of, then a one-and-done scenario is very likely."

-"It's a thought in the back of my head, but I really think the college route is the best route," he said.
+"It's a thought in the back of my head," he said of playing overseas, "but I really think the college route is the best route."